ProactiveProgrammers/palindrome-checker-starter/writing/reflection.md

   - Input a `word` that is a palindrome
   - Input a `word` that is not a palindrome

 ### What is the output from running the test suite with test coverage monitoring?
+How good are your tests?

 TODO: Provide the command that you used to run the coverage tracking for the test suite